 About Eileen Egan

 Catholic Relief Services announced the Eileen Egan Journalism Award in May 1995 in honor of Ms. Eileen Egan, who passed away October 7, 2000, at the age of 88.
-Ken Hackett, then Executive Director of Catholic Relief Services, identified Ms. Egan's work with the agency's mission saying, "Eileen Egan exemplifies what CRS' mission is all about.
+Ken Hackett, then executive director of Catholic Relief Services, identified Ms. Egan's work with the agency's mission saying, "Eileen Egan exemplifies what CRS' mission is all about.
 Her recognition of war refugees as human beings worthy of dignity and respect represents the basic principles through which CRS was founded."

-Born in Wales, Eileen Egan arrived with her family in New York City in time to complete her secondary education at Cathedral High School.
+Born in Wales, Ms. Egan arrived with her family in New York City in time to complete her secondary education at Cathedral High School.
 A 1933 graduate of Hunter College, she was named to the Hunter Alumni Hall of Fame in 1983.